davidmalcolm/texi2rst/output/_build/html/_sources/specifying-subprocesses-and-the-switches-to-pass-to-them.txt

 It is built into GCC which switches take arguments and which do not.
-(You might think it would be useful to generalize this to allow each compilers spec to say which switches take arguments.
+(You might think it would be useful to generalize this to allow each compiler's spec to say which switches take arguments.
 But this cannot be done in a consistent fashion.
 GCC cannot even decide which input files have been specified without knowing which switches take arguments, and it must know which input files to compile in order to tell which